CPL-1/CPL-1/README.md

 ### What I need to build CPL-1?

-CPL-1 uses clang, lld, nasm and GNU Make to build.
+CPL-1 uses gcc, libgcc, ld, nasm and GNU Make to build.
 In the future I am planning to switch to gcc, as it is significantly easier to port gcc than to port clang.

+For NixOS, I simply type ```nix-shell -p pkgsi686Linux.gcc pkgsi686Linux.libgcc nasm``` before doing any development

 ### How I build CPL-1?